huiscliu/itsol/README.md

 # Purpose
-The purpose is to refactorize the original ITSOL.
+The purpose is to refactorize the ITSOL.